 When you consult any map of Nevada cities, note the numerous State of Nevada Historic Sites.
 There are many Northern and Southern Nevada cities from the 1800’s mining boom in Nevada that are historic sites.
 Other areas are known for an eclectic number of features.

 North of Las Vegas and east of Moapa Valley is Area 51.
-Known for its secrecy surrounding aliens and their spaceships, Area 51 is popular.
-The Little A’Le Inn in Alamo, NV is where many Area 51 events are held, and of course, there is a museum and a couple of art galleries.
+Known for its secrecy surrounding aliens and their spaceships, Area 51 is popular, but you can not go in.
+The Little A’Le Inn in Alamo, NV, is where many Area 51 events are held, and of course, there is a museum and a couple of art galleries.

 Gold Mines In Nevada

 Going north out of Las Vegas on US-95, you pass Indian Springs, Beatty, and then Goldfield and Tonopah.
-Goldfield is a historic Nevada mining city that in the 1800s was as large as Virginia City.
+Goldfield is a historic Nevada mining city that was as large as Virginia City in the 1800s.
 Now its historic old west mining ambiance attracts many visitors.
 Tonopah, an old gold mining town, is home to the Tonopah Historic Park.
 They’ve done an excellent job restoring and presenting mining relics, history, and buildings from the past.